 Please note that no grant is payable if students have previously been in receipt of a grant through the Life-Long Learning Programme, such as Comenius, for longer than nine months.

 The grant is payable in instalments of approximately 70% at the beginning of the semester with the remainder payable upon completion of all paperwork required by the British Council (normally after you have completed your stay abroad).
-Both the first and last instalments will be held back until all required paperwork has been received by the International Programmes Office.
+Both the first and last instalments will be held back until all required paperwork has been received by the Study Abroad Office.
 The required paperwork can be seen on the "While you are away" section of this website.

 The University provides free travel insurance to students going away on Erasmus placements.
 The policy summary and an emergency number will be emailed to you before you go away.